 On April 18, the FDA issued a long-awaited revised draft guidance Metered Dose Inhaler (MDI) and Dry Powder Inhaler (DPI) products – Quality Considerations.
 This draft guidance was previously published on November 13, 1998, and provides recommendations to the orally inhaled and nasal drug product (OINDP) industry on the development and manufacture of MDIs and DPIs and information to be submitted for inclusion in new drug applications (NDAs) and abbreviated new drug applications (ANDAs).
-The International Pharmaceutical Aerosol Consortium on Regulation & Science (IPAC-RS) will be collecting and submitting comments from its members on the revised draft guidance.
+The International Pharmaceutical Aerosol Consortium on Regulation & Science (IPAC-RS) collected and submitted comments from its members on the revised draft guidance.

 IPAC-RS is a consortium of leading developers and manufacturers of OINDP, and suppliers that seeks to advance the regulatory science of OINDPs through discussion, research, and publication.
 One of IPAC-RS’s foundational activities was mobilizing the OINDP industry to provide extensive comments to the original 1998 draft guidance, addressing delivered dose uniformity, extractables and leachables, aerodynamic particle size distribution, supplier quality, and quality by design approaches.